fractalide/fractalide/components/README.md

 ```
 ![Image Alt](https://raw.githubusercontent.com/fractalide/fractalide/master/doc/images/subnet_ex14.png)

-Notice we're using the interface of the `not` `subnet` we implemented before this example.
-Also notice that the interface is almost exactly the same as that of a component.
-Indeed it's almost impossible to distinguish between a `component` and a `subnet` from an interface perspective.
-This is an extremely powerful way to hide implementation logic.
-One can build hierarchies many layers deep without suffering from a performance hit at run-time due to added abstractions (as is often the case in many programming languages).
-When the graph is loaded into the scheduler, all subnets fall away, and only rust components are connected to rust components.
+Notice we're using the `not` `subnet` interface implemented earlier.
+It's hard to distinguish between a `component` and a `subnet` from an interface perspective.
+Providing a powerful way to hide implementation logic.
+One can build hierarchies many layers deep without suffering a performance hit at run-time due to added abstractions.
+When the graph is loaded, all `subnets` fall away, like water, after an artificial gravity generator engages, leaving only rust `components` connected to rust `components`.

 #### Namespaces
 ``` nix